codefresh-io/k8s-canary-deployment/README.md

+# This Repository is not used anymore

+Please use the new repo for Pull requests and issues at https://github.com/codefresh-io/steps/tree/master/incubating/k8s-canary-deployment

 # Kubernetes deployment with canaries

 This repository holds a bash script that allows you to perform canary deployments on a Kubernetes cluster.